vuejs-translations/docs-fr/src/guide/best-practices/performance.md

 }
 ```

 Lazy loading is best used on features that are not immediately needed after initial page load.
-In Vue applications, this can be used in combination with Vue's [Async Component](/guide/components/async.html) feature to create split chunks for component trees:
+In Vue applications, this can be used in combination with Vue's [Composants asynchrones](/guide/components/async.html) feature to create split chunks for component trees:

 ```js
 import { defineAsyncComponent } from 'vue'